-The Bible and Its Effectual History
+The Bible and Its Use

 I teach religious studies, more specifically biblical studies.
-Together with my students, I explore the world of the Bible – its content, theological strands, historical contexts, literary qualities, and effectual history.
-My teaching also includes thematic courses like Terrorism, Violence, and Religion.
-In 2015, I was awarded a pedagogical price called Årets pedagog by StuFF, the student union.
+Together with my students, I explore the world of the Bible – its historical contexts, its literary qualities, and especially its theological themes – as well as its use in the church and the synagogue as holy scripture.
+My area of expertise is the New Testament.